Holiday Stress Management Tips for Autism Families

 Yoga

 Yoga has many variations.
 Find the one that fits your needs and a quiet place to practice.
 Yoga increases strength, flexibility and mindfulness and improves balance, focus and posture.
 It has been demonstrated to decrease stress, anxiety, improve health factors such as heart and immune health, improve sleep and focus.
-Many apps and YouTube resources are available for your quarantine time.
+Many apps and YouTube resources are available for you to browse through.

 How to Manage Your Stress Recap